04 July, 2019

 So, you’ve got an error message saying that your ad unit code is not found.
 This error seriously reduces your earnings and needs to be fixed.

-We normally show one more info message below this one.
-It describes the reason why your ad unit is not found.
+We often show one more info message below this one.
+It describes the exact reason why your ad unit is not found (even despite the ad unit code present at the specified URL).
 Here’re the most popular problems and possible fixes:

 Your site takes too long to respond.